tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ![Images/colab09.gif](Images/colab09.gif)

-* Once you installed these libraries, you may be asked to restart the restart your runtime.
+* Once you have installed these libraries, you may be asked to restart the restart your runtime.

   ![Images/colab10.png](Images/colab10.png)